chrisoson/Swap/README.md

 7. Now start up Swapsha.api in visual studio, this should open swagger with all the endpoints.

-8. Navigate to the swapsha.frontend in the src root directory.
+8. Open a new terminal while the api is running and navigate to the swapsha.frontend in the src root directory.
 Then run this command to install all the dependencies for the frontend

 ```bash
 npm install